 I wanted the bag to hold my BigBoy iPad Pro and Dell 13 Chromebook.
 This bag fit the bill, beautifully.
 My bullet journal, wallet, and reading glasses also fit inside, with a few pens, but that’s it.
 Fortunately, that’s really all I require on my coffee-shop writing missions.

 Another manufacturer earning my trust in this respect is Kenneth Cole.
 His leather products remain a joy, years after the purchasing fact.
-My messenger bag, and backpack, although purchased prior to my WL venture, perfectly match that Vacqueta bag, paying homage to my color-coordination jones. 😃
+My messenger bag, and backpack, although purchased prior to my Wilson’s Leather visit, perfectly match that Vacqueta bag, paying homage to my color-coordination jones. 😃

-2️⃣ EDC Bag for Mini Photo Shoot + BrainStorming at a Local Park
+2️⃣ Mini Photo Shoot + BrainStorming Bag, for Local Parks

-After years of changing DSLR lenses in the field –and missing shots as a direct result– I reawakened my search for a worthy all-in-one camera.
+After years of changing DSLR lenses in the field —and resulting missing shots— I reawakened my search for a worthy all-in-one camera.
 Because I favor bird photography, my primary dealbreaker features include GPS and an ultra-zoom.

 Why GPS?
 Birds are creatures of habit.
 If I “just miss” a shot of a particular bird at 5:45p on a Thursday at xyz locale, good odds suggest a reappearance at the same locale/time the following week.